If there’s one thing that you must do while you’re on this beautiful planet, it’s visit the iconic New York City.

-This meant that when I visited Ground Zero for the first time post-9/11, I was even more overwhelmed with sadness for what happened on that devastating day as I remembered it how it was previously.
+This meant that when I visited Ground Zero for the first time post-9/11, I was even more overwhelmed with sadness for what happened on that devastating day as I remembered how the World Trade Centre was previously.

 I’m not going to lie, visiting the memorial is heartbreaking.
 That said, it’s worth going to both pay your respects and learn more about what happened on that fateful day.

 Another one of my top things to do in New York City is shop around Soho.